We Need To Talk About Karen

 Walking home after some rowdy celebrations, the naive maiden Tess makes the mistake of giggling along with the crowd at a joke made at the expense of a queen bee named “dark Car”.

-Now, dark Car can take a joke and is known for her good humour.
+Now, dark Car can take a joke and is known for her bawdy good humour.
 This is laughter she can take from her in-group who implicitly know her and their place in the fixed female hierarchy, but who is this new hoity-toity attention whore laughing at her acting like she belongs?

 Hell hath no fury like a Karen finding a new girl stepping out of her lane.
 She must be put in place.